 The Barcelona History Museum

-One ticket gives you access to seven different locations.
+One ticket gives you access to seven locations, mostly in the Gothic Quarter.
 The most popular may be the underground walk of the old Roman streets.
 See old wine shops, homes, and even a guard tower.

 Find out more information at the official MUHBA website.